webinverse/public/README.md

 # public
-This is public repository for open share
+This is public repository for open share test